 - Limit dairy products.
-If you suspect that you may be lactose intolerant, you may find that diarrhea, abdominal pain and gas improve when you limit or eliminate dairy products.
+Many people with inflammatory bowel disease find that problems such as diarrhea, abdominal pain and gas improve by limiting or eliminating dairy products.
 You may be lactose intolerant — that is, your body can't digest the milk sugar (lactose) in dairy foods.
-If so, try using an enzyme product, such as Lactaid, to help break down lactose.
-If you need help, a registered dietitian can help you design a healthy diet that's low in lactose.
-Keep in mind that with limiting your dairy intake, you'll need to find other sources of calcium, such as supplements.
+Using an enzyme product such as Lactaid may help as well.

 - Talk to a dietitian.
 If you begin to lose weight or your diet has become very limited, talk to a registered dietitian.

-Although stress doesn't cause inflammatory bowel disease, it can make your signs and symptoms much worse and may trigger flare-ups.
-Stressful events can range from minor annoyances to a move, job loss or the death of a loved one.
+Although stress doesn't cause inflammatory bowel disease, it can make your signs and symptoms worse and may trigger flare-ups.

 - Exercise.
 Even mild exercise can help reduce stress, relieve depression and normalize bowel function.
 Talk to your doctor about an exercise plan that's right for you.

 - Biofeedback.
 This stress-reduction technique helps you reduce muscle tension and slow your heart rate with the help of a feedback machine.
-You're then taught how to produce these changes yourself.
 The goal is to help you enter a relaxed state so that you can cope more easily with stress.
-Biofeedback is usually taught in hospitals and medical centers.

 - Regular relaxation and breathing exercises.
 An effective way to cope with stress is to perform relaxation and breathing exercises.
 You can take classes in yoga and meditation or practice at home using books, CDs or DVDs.